SanoUsen/clnkr-3d-print-case/README.md

 - 4 pieces rubber feet, max.
 12 diameter

+- and of course a clunker pcb from the clunker keyboard kit ^^

 The holes in the top case have the respective core hole diameters for the screws.
 By screwing in the screws, the thread is turned.
 I recommend doing this carefully so that the screws do not overtighten or break the hole instead.